 Before we break down the relationship between travel and life insurance, let’s discuss why life insurance coverage is necessary during travel, even if you have travel insurance.

 Travel insurance is meant to help you deal with the uncertainties of a foreign trip.
 When traveling, you might need urgent medical care to cover an unforeseen injury.
 The airline might lose your baggage en route.
-Or you might even end up being stranded due to last-minute flight cancellations.
+You might even end up being stranded due to last-minute flight cancellations.
+Or your babymoon might take a turn if you start experiencing pregnancy complications.
 All these scenarios are covered under travel insurance.

 But this plan does not cover your dependents back home.
 If you pass away during your trip, your family receives no benefits, nor payouts with travel insurance.
 On the other hand, having life insurance in place to cover you during travel can help your family feel a little safer.
 Moreover, you have peace of mind knowing that your loved ones will be looked after even if something happens to you.

 Does life insurance cover foreign travel?